AmphiHS/python-intro/readme.md

 # Intro Python Assignments

+You can complete the assignments below in any order.
+You must complete <b>3 out of the 4</b> programs to earn full credit.

 ## Student Questionnaire

 <b>Your Task</b>: You are designing a program that will be used to get to know different students at Amphi.
 To do this, the program should ask the student for: